 Furman University will attempt to arrange for reasonable accommodations on all study away programs for students with disabilities.
-However, Furman cannot guarantee that facilities, resources, and support service will be available abroad to the same extent as they may be available within the United States.
+However Furman cannot guarantee that facilities, resources, and support service will be available abroad to the same extent as they may be available within the United States.
 There may be elements of a study abroad program that may be inaccessible and there may be limitations that are outside of Furman University's control to modify.
-If your require a specific accommodation, it is your responsibility to request it.